PACER (law): Litigation over fees

 In April 2016, three non-profit organizations—the Alliance for Justice, the National Veterans Legal Services Program and the National Consumer Law Center—filed another class-action lawsuit, in the U.S. District Court for the District of Columbia, against the Administrative Office, alleging that the PACER fee structure did not conform to the E-Government Act of 2002, in that the fees were not only being used to maintain the system itself, but were being diverted to cover other costs of the federal courts, including courtroom audio systems and flat-screen televisions for jury use.
 In January 2017, judge Ellen Huvelle certified the class action.
-In March 2018, the judge ruled that the PACER fees were impermissibly used to cover unrelated costs; In August 2020, the Court of Appeals for the Federal Circuit affirmed the district court's judgment, remanding the case to the trial court to continue with the case.National Veterans Legal Services Program, et al. v.
-United States, nos.
-2019-1081, 2019-1083, (Fed.
-Cir.
-Aug.
-6, 2020).
+In March 2018, the judge ruled that the PACER fees were impermissibly used to cover unrelated costs; In August 2020, the Court of Appeals for the Federal Circuit affirmed the district court's judgment, remanding the case to the district court to continue with the case.
+On March 20, 2024, Judge Paul L. Friedman approved a settlement to refund $100 million to users who used the system during the time pacer fees were improperly allocated, and pay $25 million for attorneys fees and administration of the settlement.

 In November 2016, another putative class action relating to PACER was filed in the United States District Court for the Southern District of Florida.
 The plaintiff there claims that PACER fails to provide its users with free access to "judicial opinions," in violation of PACER's contracts with its users as well as the E-Government Act of 2002.
 In September 2017, District Court Judge Robert N. Scola, Jr. dismissed the case; the Court of Appeals for the Federal Circuit affirmed the dismissal on June 15, 2020.